Wiyot: Massacre

 On February 26, 1860, the Wiyot experienced a massacre which devastated their numbers and has remained a pervasive part of their cultural heritage and identity.

-Three days before the massacre, on Washington's birthday, a logging mill engineer from Germany named Robert Gunther bought property on "Indian Island".

-The day before the massacre, 25 February, the Weekly Humboldt Times editorialized: "The Indians are still killing stock of the settlers in the back country and will continue to do so until they are driven from that section, or exterminated"; meanwhile prominent local residents had already formed a vigilante committee to deal with the problem, and were sworn to never reveal their membership.
+Three days before the massacre, on Washington's birthday, a logging mill engineer from Germany named Robert Gunther bought property on "Indian Island".The day before the massacre, 25 February, the Weekly Humboldt Times editorialized: "The Indians are still killing stock of the settlers in the back country and will continue to do so until they are driven from that section, or exterminated"; meanwhile prominent local residents had already formed a vigilante committee to deal with the problem, and were sworn to never reveal their membership.

 For several days before the massacre, World Renewal ceremonies were being held at the village of Tuluwat, on Indian Island less than a mile offshore from Eureka in Humboldt Bay.
 Up to 250 Wiyot participated in the ceremonies.
 The leader of the Humboldt Bay Wiyots was Captain Jim.
 He organized and led the ceremony to start a new year.

 A group of white men came to the island in the early morning after the last ceremony was completed and most of the Indian men had left the island, leaving only women and children.
 The whites were armed with hatchets, clubs and knives and had left their guns behind so the noise of the slaughter would be only screams rather than gunshots.
 This was not the only massacre that took place that night.
 Two other village sites were raided, on the Eel River and on the South Spit.
 Reports of the number of Wiyots killed that night vary from 80 to 200; they were mostly women and children, who were apart from the men conducting ceremonies.
 There was one survivor of the massacred group on Tuluwat, an infant named Jerry James.

-Gunther had been asleep on the mainland across Humboldt Bay from the Island and had woken up to what he thought were screams, but went back to sleep.
+Gunther had been asleep on the mainland across Humboldt Bay from the Island and had awakened to what he thought were screams, but went back to sleep.
 The next morning he was awakened by the Justice of the Peace who went with Gunther to inspect the Island following reports that Indians had been killed.
 He was appalled by what he saw, recalling " …what a sight presented itself to our eyes.
 Corpses lying all around, and all women and children, but two.
 Most of them had their skulls split.
 One old Indian, who looked to be a hundred years old, had his skull split, and still he sat there shivering".
 Gunther initially desired to bring the guilty to justice, but learned "We soon found that we had better keep our mouths shut."

 Three other attacks on Indian settlements took place within two days: at the South Spit (Eureka), at South Fork Eel River (Rohnerville), and at Eagle Prairie (Rio Dell).
 Gunther said, "It was never publicly known who did the killing, yet secretly the parties were pointed out."